erfanjahanshahlo/node-red-contrib-pifacecad/README.md

 ROW,COL:YOUR TEXT
 ```
 for clear lcd send ```1,1:``` to the node to clear lcd.
-<br/>***To work with switch node:***
-This node is used to get the status of the keys embedded in the PiFace CAD module.
-You need to enter the key number that starts from zero in the node settings field and sends the true node to the output each time the key is pressed.
 > Be careful not to use any spaces in any of these commands.